WilsonPercival/WilsonPercival/Low fps in Google Chrome/low_fps_in_google_chrome_eng.md

 ## Steps to reproduce

-1. Откройте исходник.
+1. Open the project.
-2. Запустите в режиме удалённого предпросмотра (на самом деле не важно как).
+2. Open remote preview (although it doesn't matter).

 ## Observed result

-Низкий FPS в Google Chrome, нормальный в Safari.
+Low FPS in Google Chrome.
+In Safari FPS is normal.

 https://user-images.githubusercontent.com/91274932/146973420-6c0c97cf-6483-4d45-9b54-a598223a8cea.mp4

 ## Expected result

-Одинаково стабильный FPS в обеих браузерах.
+Equal FPS in both browsers.

 ## More details